HinaChoudhry/Pawfect-Pets/TESTING.md

 ## Code Validation
 - [W3C Mark-up Validation](https://validator.w3.org/) was used for checking for validity of html.
 - [W3C CSS Validation](https://jigsaw.w3.org/css-validator/) was used for checking errors in the CSS.
+There were [no errors](https://github.com/HinaChoudhry/Pawfect-Pets/blob/main/readme_images/validation/CSS%20validation.jpg) in the CSS files.
 - [JSHint](https://jshint.com/) was used to check for validity of the JavaScript.
+There were [no errors](https://github.com/HinaChoudhry/Pawfect-Pets/blob/main/readme_images/validation/js%20validation.jpg) in the JavaScript files.
 - For Python code, I used the in-built Gitpod linter to validate code.
+There are three warnings which I have not addressed for the following reasons.
+For lines that were too long in the migration files, these have been created by Django and the issue has been marked as a "won't fix" by the Django Team.
+For avoiding using null=True on string-based fields - this is to avoid having two values for a field if left blank, but as blank values are needed for forms, null affect the database storage.
+The unused imports are still required as they link up other parts of code that is needed for the code to work.

 ## User Story Tests